https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   }

   /**
-   * @dev Returns the subtraction of two unsigned integers, reverting with custom message on
+   * @main Returns the subtraction of two unsigned integers, reverting with custom message on
    * overflow (when the result is negative).
    *
    * Counterpart to Solidity's `-` operator.